Starting Bitvise SSH Server and monitoring activity

 - from Administrative Tools > Services;

-- from the Windows command prompt using commands 'net start BvSshServer' and 'net stop BvSshServer';
+- from PowerShell or the Windows Command Prompt using commands sc start BvSshServer and sc stop BvSshServer;

-The Bitvise SSH Server Control Panel features a Session tab, which shows SSH sessions currently active on the server.
+The SSH Server Control Panel features a Sessions tab, which shows SSH connections currently active on the server.

-Since version 5.06, the Bitvise SSH Server Control Panel also features an Activity tab, which shows a history of recent events on the SSH server, such as logins, disconnects, or file transfers.
-When the SSH Server Control Panel is open or minimized, it can also be configured to show pop-up notifications for events that show up in the Activity tab.
+The SSH Server Control Panel also features an Activity tab, which shows a history of recent events on the SSH server, such as logins, disconnects, or file transfers.
+When the SSH Server Control Panel is open or minimized, it can be configured to show pop-up notifications for events that show up in the Activity tab.

 The Session and Activity tabs are intended to provide a casual overview of SSH server activity, but not a thorough overview.
-For a thorough overview or diagnostics, consult Bitvise SSH Server log files.
+For a thorough overview or diagnostics, consult textual SSH Server log files.

-When Bitvise SSH Server is running, its default logging behavior in versions 4 and 5 is as follows:
+When the SSH Server is running, its default logging behavior is as follows:

-- Errors, warnings and informational messages are logged into managed textual log files, created by default in the Logs subdirectory of the SSH server installation directory.
+Errors, warnings and informational messages are logged into textual XML log files, created by default in the Logs subdirectory of the SSH server installation directory.
 These log files are stamped with the date and time of their creation and can be viewed with any text editing software, e.g. Notepad.

-The logging level for each of the two destinations (log files or Windows Event Log) can be changed in Bitvise SSH Server Advanced settings.
-For security reasons, we recommend that you log errors and warnings at least.
-You should inspect the log periodically to make sure that everything is running as expected.
-For storage reasons, we recommend not setting the log level higher than info, except temporarily for troubleshooting.
+The logging level for each of these destinations (textual log files or Windows Event Log) can be changed in the SSH Server's Advanced settings.
+You should log at least errors and warnings, and inspect the log periodically to make sure there are no issues.
+For storage reasons, do not set the log level higher than Info, except temporarily for troubleshooting.